keremerciyes/Classifying-a-Collection-of-Aerial-Scenes-Using-CNNs/README.md

 ## Usage

-To run the project, open the `environment_project.ipynb` notebook in Jupyter Notebook or JupyterLab and execute the cells in order.
+To run the project, open the `Classification of Aerial Images.ipynb` notebook in Jupyter Notebook or JupyterLab and execute the cells in order.
 Ensure you have the necessary libraries installed, including TensorFlow, NumPy, and Matplotlib.

 ## Contributing